seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 # Introduction

+This lab was used to teach students about mutation faults in Java and how to remedy these faults using the PiTest Tool in Eclipse.
+Furthermore, we learned how to implement GUI automation through Selenium and Sikulix, and compared these tools.
+Before the lab we were aware of the concepts of mutation testing and automated GUI testing from the course lectures.
+With the lab we put these concepts into practice with the various aformentioned tools.

 # Analysis of 10 Mutants of the Range class

+### 1. Incremented (a++) double local variable:

+This mutation alters the source code by incrementing the specified local variable (of type double in this case) by 1 after it is passed (post-increment).\
+For example if a line of code is: `double result = value` it would be mutated to be `double result = value++`.

+In our original test suite this mutant was killed in some cases and survived in others.
+This was due to whether the change had lasting effects throughout the method or it was overwritten by later code before the return statement.

+### 2. Decremented (--a) double local variable:

+This mutation alters the source code by decrementing the specified local variable (of type double in this case) by 1 before it is passed (pre-decrement).\
+For example if a line of code is: `double resule = value` it would be muated to be `double result = --value`.

+In our original test suite this mutant was killed in some cases and survived in others.
+This was due to whether the change had lasting effects throughout the method or it was overwritten by later code before the return statement.

+### 3. Replaced double division with multiplication:

+This mutation alters the source code by exchanging the division operator with the multiplication operator in a double division.\
+For example if a line of code is: `return value / 2.0` it would be muated to be `return value * 2.0`

+In our original test suite this mutant was killed.
+Since it drastically altered the return value for the mutated method, it was killed by most test cases since they didn't solely test with zeros.

+### 4. Replaced double division with modulus

+This mutation alters the source code by exchanging the division operator with the modulus operator in a double division.\
+For example if a line of code is: `return value / 2.0` it would be muated to be `return value % 2.0`

+In our original test suite this mutant was killed.
+Since it drastically altered the return value for the mutated method, it was killed by most test cases since they didn't solely test with zeros and common multiples.

+### 5. negated conditional:

+This mutant alters the source code by negating a condition.\
+For example if a line of code is: `if (lower > upper)` it would be mutated to be `if (!(lower > upper))`

+In our original test suite this mutant was always killed for the methods that were covered.
+Since branch coverage was 100% this meant that we had test cases that ensured the conditions for the method called were all explored.

+### 6. Less than to equal:

+This mutant exchanges the "less than" operator with the equality operator "==" in conditional statements.\
+For example if a line of code is: `return (value < upper)` it would be mutated to be `return (value == upper)`

+In our original test suite this mutant was killed.
+We had enough coverage for the boudaries of the relevant methods, for all instances to be detected and killed.

+### 7. greater than to equal:

+This mutant exchanges the "greater than" operator with the equality operator "==" in conditional statements.\
+For example if a line of code is: `return (value > lower)` it would be mutated to be `return (value == lower)`

+In our original test suite this mutant was killed.
+We had enough coverage for the boudaries of the relevant methods, for all instances to be detected and killed.

+### 8. not equal to equal:

+This mutant exchanges the inequality operator "!=" with the equality operator "==", or alternatively it removes the "!" operator if present.\
+For example if a line of code is: `if (!contains(value))` it would be mutated to be `if (contains(value))`

+In our original test suite this mutant was killed.
+We had enough branch and conditional coverage for the relevant methods, such that all instances were detected and killed.

+### 9. removed conditional - replaced comparison check with false:

+This mutant alters the source code by removing conditional statements entirely and replacing them with `false`.\
+For example if a line of code is: `if (lower > upper)` it would be replaced with `if (false)`

+In our original test suite this mutant was killed in some cases and survived in others.
+This was often due to the types of assertions in our test cases being too uniform and thus not detecting the unchaging operation of the method under test.

+### 10. replaced return value with null:

+This mutant alters the source code by exchanging the return value with that of `null`.\
+For example if a line of code is: `return range` it would be replaced with `return null`

+In our original test suite this mutant was killed.
+Since many assertions made were checking for specific numerical return values, every instance of this mutation was killed.

 # Report all the statistics and the mutation score for each test class

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy

+Equivalent Mutant are when the source code is modified via mutant testing, but they do not change the original functionality of the program.
+This means that this mutant will produce correct outputs and will survive the mutant testing, but it is not a bug, as it is equivalent to the original code.
+This mutant is mainly found in loops, when there is a condition to check when to break out of the loop.
+This was found in line 104 in DataUtilities.java, for the function clone.
+What this means to the overall mutation score is that it is realistically impossible to get a 100% score, as loops are essential in many programs.

 # A discussion of what could have been done to improve the mutation score of the test suites